-Spray painting drawer fronts can be tricky.
-I have a few tips that I have learned over the years.
-Not only will painting drawers be easier, and faster but your drawers will still easily glide in and out, without paint build up.
+Don’t worry though, I have a few tips that I have learned over the years that I’d love to share.
+Not only will painting drawers be easier, and faster but your drawers will still easily glide in and out, without paint build-up.

 If you pull the drawers all the way out to paint them, then you will need to mask the entire drawer.
 Painting the sides of the drawer is a big mistake because it affects the width and texture of the drawer sides.
 To keep the sides unpainted you will need to use painters tape or masking take and cover the sides.
 Make sure to cover the bottoms where the drawer rubs or glides against any hardware or drawer frame.

 To get an even professional paint finish you have to paint the drawers from multiple angles without overlapping too much.
 Ovelapping will cause an uneven paint job, were some parts are thicker than others, and inevitably more prone to drips.

 The best trick I have found to paint spraying drawers is to always keep the drawer inside the piece of furniture.
 Very rarely do I need to take it out.
 Mask 3-4 inches of the drawer sides.
 This way you are able to paint your drawers from different angles, without the trouble of masking the entire sides.

 Use spray paint primer.
 Primer is an “extra” step, and it is an extra cost, but you guys, 20 extra minutes and $4 extra is totally worth it, for a professional finish.
 Primer lays down a base coat, that creates a even playing field for your wood surface.
 Wood is trick, the grain in some parts are more porous than others, and will drink in more paint.
 This creates an uneven look, no matter how many coats you give it.
 Primer also creates a even canvas for your color.

 If there is no other tip you take from this post, take this one.
 Spray a white primer on your wood furniture, wait until it is dry and THEN start paint spraying.